This is the preliminary (or launch) version of the 2023-2024 VCU Bulletin. This edition includes all programs

 Semester courses; 2 lecture and 3 studio hours.
 3, 3 credits.
 Open to non-art majors only.
 The course will offer an opportunity for students to work with some of the ideas and materials of sculpture through slides, lecture and studio involvement.

 Semester course; 2 lecture and 6 studio hours.
 4 credits.
-The primary goal of this course is the effective expression of ideas.
-The student is introduced to the basic tools, materials and techniques with attention given to problem-solving.
+Prerequisites: ARTF 131, ARTF 132, ARTF 133 and ARTF 134.
+Enrollment is restricted to students in the departments of Sculptu Education, Craft and Material Studies or Painting and Printmaking.
+The primary goal of this course is to survey the terrain of inherited materials, processes and techniques of the discipline.
+The student is introduced to historical tools and materials, with attention given to deep engagement.

 SCPT 212.
 Basic Sculpture II.
 4 Hours.